Effective finite generation for [IA_n,IA_n] and the Johnson kernel: BNS invariant and effective finite generation

-We now proceed with a very brief outline of the proof of the backwards direction of Theorem~\ref{thm:BNS} from \cite{Str}.
+In this subsection we will give a brief outline of the proof of the ``if'' part of Theorem~\ref{thm:BNS} from \cite{Str}.
+With the exception of Lemma~\ref{lem:Nielsen} below, the results discussed in this subsection will not be used in the rest of the paper, and the main purpose of providing this outline is to help the reader follow the proofs later in this section where we will establish an effective version of (the ``if'' part of) Theorem~\ref{thm:BNS} under some additional hypotheses. .1cm

 The following theorem (Theorem~\ref{preimage}) must be well known, although we are not aware of a reference in the literature where it is stated exactly in this form.
 We are grateful to Andrew Putman for pointing out the formulation below.

 \begin{Theorem} Let $G$ be a group generated by a finite set $S$, let $\K$ be a subgroup of $G$ (not necessary normal), and let $\theta:G\to G/\K$ be the natural projection.
-Then $\K$ is finitely generated if and only if there is a finite subset $A$ of $G/\K$ such that $\theta^{-1}(A)$ is connected in $Cay(G,S)$. \end{Theorem} The backwards direction of Theorem~\ref{preimage} is an immediate consequence of \cite[Theorem~A4.7]{Str}.
-The forward direction (which is not essential for our purposes) is a straightforward exercise.
+Then $\K$ is finitely generated if and only if there is a finite subset $A$ of $G/\K$ such that $\theta^{-1}(A)$ is connected in $Cay(G,S)$. \end{Theorem} The ``only if'' part (which is not essential for our purposes) is a straightforward exercise.
+The ``if'' part of Theorem~\ref{preimage} is an immediate consequence of \cite[Theorem~A4.7]{Str}.
+Later in this section we will prove Theorem~\ref{lem:ReidSchreier} which is an effective version of the ``if'' part of Theorem~\ref{preimage}.

+We now begin a sketch of proof of the ``if'' direction of Theorem~\ref{thm:BNS}.
 Keeping all the notations from Theorem~\ref{preimage}, suppose now that $G/\K$ is abelian and $\Sigma(G)\supseteq \dbS(G/\K)$.
 We wish to show that $\K$ is finitely generated.
 Since $G$ is finitely generated, after replacing $K$ by a finite index overgroup (which does not affect finite generation), we can assume that $G/\K$ is torsion-free.
 In addition, we want to impose an extra condition on the generating set $S$ given by \eqref{eq:hyp1} below.

 \begin{Lemma} Let $G$ be a finitely generated group and let $\K$ be a normal subgroup of $G$ such that $G/\K$ is abelian and torsion-free.
 Let $\theta:G\to G/K$ be the natural projection, and choose a basis $E$ of $G/K$.
 Then $G$ has a generating set $S$ such that